Apiquet/DeepLearningFrameworkFromScratch/README.md

 ## Example to build a neural network model:

 * To build a model, the Sequential module has to be used.
-Here is the declaration of a simple CNN model with: Convolution -> LeakyReLU -> Max Pooling -> Convolution -> LeakyReLU -> Flatten -> Batch Normalization -> Linear layer -> Linear layer -> Softmax -> Cross Entropy Loss
+The code below creates the following network: Convolution -> LeakyReLU -> Max Pooling -> Convolution -> LeakyReLU -> Flatten -> Batch Normalization -> Linear layer -> Linear layer -> Softmax -> Cross Entropy Loss

 ```
 cnn_model = NN.Sequential([